$0 China → UK Global Talent Guide — Quick-Start Checklist

 No salary threshold.
 The Skilled Worker route has minimum salary requirements that have been rising steadily since the 2025 immigration white paper.
 The Global Talent route has no salary requirement at all.

 Better for founders.
 If you plan to launch a startup in the UK, the Global Talent visa allows this from day one.
-A Skilled Worker visa does not permit self-employment.
+A Skilled Worker visa does not provide the same unrestricted self-employment flexibility.

 The trade-off is that the Global Talent endorsement is harder to obtain — the approximately 72% success rate means roughly 1 in 4 applicants are rejected.
 But for Chinese professionals at the BAT senior level (P8+, T4+, T7+) or with strong research credentials, the endorsement is achievable with proper evidence preparation.